-EXAMPLE: During the upsell process, a customer or resident might need to be reminded of little victories or be given moments of excitement before they can complete the upsell ascension process.
+EXAMPLE: During the upsell process, a resident might need to be reminded of little victories or be given moments of excitement before they can complete the upsell ascension process.

-EXAMPLE: An advocating resident or customer might do a continuous loop of getting excited and then partaking in other upselling offers the business or community has to offer.
+EXAMPLE: An advocating resident might do a continuous loop of getting excited and then partaking in other upselling offers the business or community has to offer.